 The importance of decarboxylation in the preparation of cannabis edibles.
-Although smoking marijuana is the most popular form of consumption, there is a growing popularity in the use of edible cannabis products.
-In the US, “edibles” are considered a healthy alternative to smoking.
+Although smoking marijuana is the most popular form of consumption, there is growing popularity in the use of edible cannabis products.
+They are considered a healthy alternative to smoking.
 Especially for medical use,

-The long duration of action is very interesting.
-Numerous recipes circulate on the Internet, mostly for cannabis butter, brownies or cocoa. despite this, there is much uncertainty about how to reliably cook with cannabis.
+The long duration of action is fascinating.
+Numerous recipes are circulating online, primarily for cannabis butter, brownies, or cocoa.
+Despite this, there is uncertainty about how to cook with cannabis reliably.
 Many users are unaware of the decarboxylation process, which is very important to make the most of the properties of cannabis when using edibles.

-Often the preparations do not work as desired but once you understand the properties of the active ingredients, cooking and baking with cannabis is easily manageable.
+Often the preparations do not work as desired, but once you understand the properties of the active ingredients, cooking and baking with cannabis are easily manageable.
 To allow the THC to be available in cooking, it must always be decarboxylated.
-The THC in the plant is not effective at all, it has an acidic carboxyl group and is therefore called THC-A (A for “Acid” = acid).
+The THC in the plant is not effective at all; it has an acidic carboxyl group and is therefore called THC-A (A for “Acid” = acid).

-No matter how potent and high percentage a plant you use, it must first lose the carboxyl group, that is to be de-carboxylated otherwise the THC does not work.
-This sounds really scientific but Decarboxylation is a natural process of decay, which is accelerated by heating.
+No matter how potent and high the percentage of a plant you use, it must first lose the carboxyl group, that is, be decarb.
+Otherwise, the THC does not work.
+This sounds scientific, but decarboxylation is a natural process of decay, which is accelerated by heating.

-Anyone who smokes a joint decarboxylates their cannabis at the same time because smoking creates temperatures of 400 to 800 ° Celsius.
-Instead of decarboxylation, one can, therefore, speak of activation.
+Anyone who smokes a joint decarboxylates their cannabis simultaneously because smoking creates temperatures of 400 to 800 °C. Instead of decarboxylation, one can, therefore, speak of activation.
 The higher the temperature, the faster the THC activates.

-For various diseases, the ingestion of cannabis through dyes, oils or edible products ends up making more sense, as is the case of childhood epilepsy.
-Similarly, for patients who do not like smoking or do not feel comfortable with the smell of smoke, this may be a more useful alternative to smoking.
+For various diseases, ingesting cannabis through dyes, oils, or edible products makes more sense, as is the case with cannabis.
+Through dyes, oils, or edible products ends up causing more sense, as is the case of childhood epilepsy.
+Similarly, for patients who do not like smoking or do not feel comfortable with the smell of smoke, this may be a more helpful alternative to smoking.
 The consumption of edibles also avoids lung damage, one of the main criticisms of those who oppose the medical use of marijuana.

 Are you dying to test one of the thousands of recipes available online, but are you afraid of doing something wrong and wasting the grass?
-We will now explain the precautions and measures necessary for the preparation of edible cannabis.
+We will now explain the precautions and measures necessary to prepare edible cannabis.

 Before you begin, it is good to remember that the effects of cannabis ingested may be quite different from smoked cannabis.
 While the inhaled smoke passes through the lungs it reaches the blood system in a few seconds, causing an almost instantaneous effect, digestion is a different process.